 Encountering new culture and listening to people talk about what they are passionate about, demolishes our thinking, it changes us.

-I have to admit that when I started traveling, all I wanted was to see new places, to see the blinding white walls of Santorini, Greece or sit outside the Agoras.
+I have to admit that when I started traveling, all I wanted was to see new places, to see the blinding white walls of Santorini, Greece or visit Colombia.

 In my mind, all I needed to know I already knew.
 My vision is what needed stimulation.

 After about a year of visiting new countries, talking with people I never thought I would and seeing life from the light of different nationalities, I have to admit that I changed.

 I had to write down what I have learned about travel dating.
 I had to take note, to pause, and to relive.

 1. Love does not operate within fixed time frames.

 Falling in love seconds after meeting someone is possible.
 It is also possible to realize you love someone when you are no longer with them.
 Travel opens your eyes to the timelessness of love that you can love someone years after meeting them and still be able to ignite that love a decade later.
 That within a week, you can love, and you can lose.